mdmullendore/mdmullendore/README.md

 **Specialization:** I focus on production-grade Application Development, with deep expertise in Node.js, TypeScript, HTML, and SASS.

-**Exploring:** I am actively expanding into DevOps and Automation, specifically working with Go (Golang) and Bash to build more resilient infrastructures.
+**Exploring:** I am actively expanding into DevOps and Automation, specifically working with Python and Bash to build more resilient infrastructures.

 **Background:** I hold a Master of Science in IT with a concentration in Software Application Development.